 We’ve been reading about Leslie Stevens’ Private Property seemingly forever, as a movie that could not be seen, that was presumed lost.
-In his The American Cinema Andrew Sarris was exceedingly unkind to it, leading me to expect the independently-made 1960 film to someday appear and be revealed as a big disappointment, or a flawed curiosity like Stanley Kubrick’s Fear and Desire.
+In his The American Cinema Andrew Sarris was exceedingly unkind to it, leading me to expect that the independently-made 1960 film would someday appear and be revealed as a big disappointment, or a flawed curiosity like Stanley Kubrick’s Fear and Desire.
 Sarris wrote, “All that lingers in the mind … is Stevens’ flair for feelthy fetishism and the hauntingly stupid blonde beauty of the late Kate Manx, Stevens’ wife and garish Galatea.”
-That’s pretty rough.
-When Sarris wrote his auteur roundup in 1968, he apparently didn’t bother with Leslie Stevens’ third feature, Incubus.
-Maybe, because he heard that it had been performed in Esperanto, Sarris thought it was just a party joke.
+That’s pretty rough, Andy, like, get yourself punched in the nose rough.
+When Sarris wrote his auteur roundup book in 1968 he apparently didn’t bother with Leslie Stevens’ third feature, Incubus.
+Maybe, because he heard that it had been performed in Esperanto, Sarris thought the movie was just was just a party joke.

 So what’s so wicked about Private Property?
-The script uses no nudity and no outright profanity, but Duke and Boots have a familiar way with phrases like ‘making it’ and derogatory remarks about Ann as they observe her from afar.
+The script uses no nudity and no outright profanity, but Duke and Boots are familiar with phrases like ‘making it’ and derogatory remarks about Ann as they observe her from afar.
 Referring to their quarry as ‘a cow,’ etc., reflects well the essential insecurity behind Duke’s bragging and painful need to be sexually dominant.
-Stevens’ script ignores the Hollywood edict that insisted that conventional values be upheld, and that the distribution of moral punishments and rewards be a first priority.
-Private Property still feels edgy today; in 1960 the thought of these creeps victimizing the inoffensive Ann Carlyle must have seemed an obscenity.
-The show is sensitive, realistic and reasonably compassionate — but nobody’s idea of a ‘nice’ movie.
+Stevens’ script ignores the Hollywood edict that conventional values be upheld, and that the distribution of moral rewards and punishments be a first priority.
+Private Property still feels edgy today; in 1960 the thought of these creeps victimizing the inoffensive Ann Carlyle must have seemed obscene.
+The show is sensitive, realistic and reasonably compassionate, but nobody’s idea of a ‘nice’ movie.

-Critic Sarris calls Ann dumb and leaves it at that, whereas the movie presents her as a real person in a position of vulnerability.
-She’s bright-faced, sincere and gullible, as truly sheltered good people can be.
+Critic Sarris calls Ann dumb and leaves it at that, whereas the movie presents her as a real person in a vulnerable position.
+She’s bright-faced, sincere and gullible, as sheltered good people can be.
 There’s real chemistry and tension between Ann and Duke, plus tension between Duke and the clueless, sexually confused Boots.
-But we also see Duke in conflict with his own self-contradictions.
+But we also see Duke in conflict with himself.
 As he carries out his criminal pact, delivering up Ann for his friend, Duke seems to self-destruct.
 His outrage aimed at common decency is supposed to prove something, to validate his class hatred.
 Duke can’t handle his own attraction to this woman that doesn’t deserve the fate he’s ordained for her.
-His only choice is to find a reason to hate her again, and vent his rage all at once.
+His only choice is to find a new reason to hate her and vent his rage all at once.
 Stevens’ psychodrama has real power.
 The finish at first seems a little abrupt, but one begins to appreciate what has happened almost immediately.

 The new disc label Cinelicious’s Blu-ray + DVD of Private Property appears to come from perfectly preserved printing elements.
 It looks and sounds so good that the UCLA Archive’s restoration effort is all but invisible.
 Ted McCord and Conrad Hall’s images capture the hazy look of Malibu beach and the luxurious summer sunshine glistening off the Carlyle pool.
 They apply special finesse to every setup, as when they filter the close-up where it seems that Ann is finally giving in to her growing crush on the too-convenient Duke.